ccoverstreet/DISMAT-Utils/SRIM/README.md

 This utility is used to convert the output of SRIM into an energy loss vs. depth format with sensible units.

+## NEW GUI MODE!!!

+- The ccosrimutil now can be run in a GUI mode by not providing any command line arguments (`python ccosimutil_v5.py`)

 ## Using

 ### SRIM Calculation